sysrich/rootco.de-web/_posts/2020-12-09-microos-pi-network-monitor.md

 By default, MicroOS images have no root password, no user accounts, and nothing installed on it to let you run services.
 I needed to have some way to setup the Pi when it first boots from the SDCard.
 MicroOS has two tools available for such first boot configuration:

 * [Ignition](https://en.opensuse.org/Portal:MicroOS/Ignition), originally from [CoreOS](https://coreos.com/ignition/docs/latest/) which has a lovely structured JSON config but a limited scope of what it can setup.
-* [Combustion](https://en.opensuse.org/Portal:MicroOS/Combustion), written specifically for MicroOS and capable of doing anything you can write in a shell script
+* [Combustion](https://en.opensuse.org/Portal:MicroOS/Combustion), written specifically for MicroOS and capable of doing anything you can write in a shell script.

 As I already had a feeling I'd need to do some quirky things, especially to get the TFT display running, I opted to use `combustion`.
-I could have used `ignition` and `combustion` in combination but it seemed silly to me to have to learn how to write a new JSON config file when I could just as easily write those steps in a shell script.
+I could have used `ignition` for the easy stuff and left `combustion` in combination for the trickier parts but it seemed silly to me to have to learn how to write a new JSON config file when I could just as easily write everything in a shell script.

 # Preparing a combustion USB stick